SequelONE/songs-crud/README.md

 ## License

 Backpack is free for non-commercial use and Backpack PRO 69€/project for commercial use.
 Please see [License File](LICENSE.md) and [backpackforlaravel.com](https://backpackforlaravel.com/#pricing) for more information.

-## Hire us

-We've spend more than 10.000 hours creating, polishing and maintaining administration panels on Laravel.
-We've developed e-Commerce, e-Learning, ERPs, social networks, payment gateways and much more.
-We've worked on admin panels _so much_, that we've created one of the most popular software in its niche - just from making public what was repetitive in our projects.

-If you are looking for a developer/team to help you build an admin panel on Laravel, look no further.
-You'll have a difficult time finding someone with more experience & enthusiasm for this.
-This is _what we do_.
-[Contact us - let's see if we can work together](https://backpackforlaravel.com/need-freelancer-or-development-team).

 [ico-version]: https://img.shields.io/packagist/v/sequelone/SongsCRUD.svg?style=flat-square
 [ico-license]: https://img.shields.io/badge/license-dual-blue?style=flat-square